 This superstar can revolutionize Boston's future

-Boston emerged as one of four teams that met with Soto over the last week with reports pointing to be a solid start to the Red Sox’s pursuit of the superstar.
-Boston does have real competition in the Toronto Blue Jays, the New York Yankees and the New York Mets.
+Boston emerged as one of four teams that met with Soto over the last week with reports pointing to a solid start to the Red Sox’s pursuit of the superstar.
+Boston does have real competition with the Toronto Blue Jays, the New York Yankees and the New York Mets.
 Their pitch and potential offer have to really get through to Soto.

 The Red Sox should be doing everything in their power to make that happen and bring Soto to Boston.